Troy, Michigan, Lawyers Helping Construction Companies With Concealed Site Issues

 At the law firm of Deneweth, Dugan & Parfitt in Troy, Michigan, we assist clients throughout the construction industry in resolving a broad range of legal problems.
-From drafting and reviewing contracts to surety bond claims and dispute resolution, our experienced construction law attorneys can help land and project owners, architects, engineers and contractors find fair ways to deal with concealed site conditions.
+From drafting and reviewing contracts to surety bond claims and dispute resolution, our experienced construction law attorneys can help land and project owners, architects, engineers and contractors find fair solutions to deal with concealed site conditions.
 Contact us online to learn more.

 Equitable Solutions to Concealed Site Problems